 Renting an emergency backup generator during a natural disaster or other power outage can be a challenging,

 if not an overwhelming undertaking.
-When a widespread power outage occurs, rental generators become scarce very quickly.
+When a widespread power outage occurs, industrial rental generators become scarce very quickly.

 If you look at the statistical data on the number of businesses that lost power during any of the recent hurricanes, tornadoes, floods, etc., they numbered in the tens of thousands.
 Businesses that had an emergency power plan, experienced a dramatically reduced impact to their operations, revenue and profit.